cyrildewit/eloquent-viewable/README.md

 The second argument should be an instance of `\CyrildeWit\EloquentViewable\Support\Period`.
 More information about this class can be found [here](period-class).

 The third argument is optional.
 It can be used to get only the views of a specific type.
 For example `App\Post`.
-It should be a fully qualified class name that can be retrieved using the `getMorphClass` method on an Eloquent model.
+It should be a fully qualified class name.
+You can retrieve it using the `getMorphClass` method on an Eloquent model.

 ##### Example